savoga/mapalignment/README.md

 conda install tensorflow-gpu
 ```

-Not specifying the version allowed conda to choose right version to install according to associated packages:
+Not specifying the version allowed conda to choose the right version to install according to associated packages:

 tensorflow-gpu==1.1